dotnet/docs-maui/docs/fundamentals/localization.md

 The default <xref:Microsoft.Maui.Controls.VisualElement.FlowDirection> property value for an element is `MatchParent`.
 Therefore, an element inherits the `FlowDirection` property value from its parent in the visual tree, and any element can override the value it gets from its parent.

 > [!TIP]
 > If you do need to change the flow direction, set the <xref:Microsoft.Maui.Controls.VisualElement.FlowDirection> property on a window, page or root layout.
-This causes all of the elements contained within the page, or root layout, to respond appropriately to the flow direction.
+This causes all of the elements contained within the app, page, or root layout, to respond appropriately to the flow direction.

 ### Platform setup